AYUSH325/Office-Record-Management-/README.md

 # Office-Record-Management-

-This project uses the concept of SQL, SQL-Python Connectivity and User defined functions.
+This project uses the concept of Python, SQL and SQL-Python Connectivity .

 The project uses the office database to make changes to the table employee stored in the office database using python shell.
 At first, the user has to go through a security check-in in order to prevent theft of private details.
 The user has been given three chances to enter password correctly.